 Often the most powerful connection between two people occurs at the most unexpected time.
 For Therese (Rooney Mara) and Carol (Cate Blanchett), that moment comes at a toy store in 1950s Manhattan.
 A cautious flirtation bubbles between the women as Therese, the shopgirl, convinces Carol to purchase a train set for her young daughter.
 Fate is at work when Carol forgets her gloves, giving Therese an excuse to contact the alluring creature she just encountered.
 When the two meet up again, Therese is instantly enticed by Carol’s prowess — she is older, mysterious, drenched in 1950s glamour and commands every room she inhabits.
 Before long, Therese is thrust in the middle of Carol’s tempestuous separation and child custody battle.
 Eventually, Carol decides to evade her problems and whisks Therese away on a cross-country expedition.

 Through mesmerizing cinematography and artistic direction, audiences are lured into Therese and Carol’s worlds, where agony and ecstasy are in a constant tug-of-war.
 Some of the most compelling camera shots are taken from behind smudged or rain-streaked windows, which captures the confinement of both women’s existence.
-In one poignant scene, Therese surveys the New York streets through the window of her taxicab when she notices a man and woman walking hand-in-hand.
-She stares longingly, knowing that will never be her reality.
+It’s as though life is crystal clear on the other side of the glass where couples can walk hand-in-hand down the street regardless of sexual orientation.

 Therese and Carol’s trek across America is less about escaping than it is about the exploration of desire.
 Therese’s piercing eyes drink in every ounce of Carol’s seduction as she submits herself to passion.
 Carol is a bit thrown by how madly she falls for Therese, but she follows her heart and takes a plunge into depths unknown.
 Time and space disappear for the lovers until reality brings everything to a crashing halt.